giellalt/giellalt.github.io/LanguageModels.md

 <div id="geo_northamerica" class="twocolumn" ></div>

-## Languages in Other parts of the world
+## Languages in other parts of the world

 <div id="geo_other" class="twocolumn" ></div>